Artificial Intelligence in the Classroom

 Classroom Strategies for Addressing Generative AI

-Providing students context about AI’s strengths and weaknesses will help them understand where it fits (or doesn’t fit) in the writing process.
-Some weaknesses have been mentioned here already: accuracy of information and ethical use and citation of sources.
+Have a conversation about Generative AI early in the semester.
+Providing students context about AI’s strengths and weaknesses will help them understand where it fits (or doesn’t fit) in the writing process, particularly in relationship to the learning outcomes of particular assignments.
+Some weaknesses of AI have been mentioned here already: accuracy of information and ethical use and citation of sources.
 Additionally, AI writing tends to be formulaic and lack emotion, and it can reproduce bias and spread misinformation.
+Ask students, too, how the use of Generative AI might affect some groups of people/writers differently than others.
 Other possible risks and rewards have been outlined by the MLA-CCCC Joint Task Force on Writing and AI.
 Reading an article like “What AI Teaches Us about Good Writing” or any number of other thinkpieces or articles can provide a framework for classroom conversation.

 Provide Guidelines for Acceptable Use

-Giving students explicit guidelines about where and when it is appropriate to use AI in your classroom can be helpful for students as they navigate the semester.
-This can be done in the syllabus but also in individual assignments and classroom activities.
+Giving students explicit guidelines about where and when it is appropriate to use AI in your classroom can be helpful for students as they navigate the semester, not just your class but other classes as well.
+This can be done in the syllabus but also in individual assignments and classroom activities, and Generative AI use should be an ongoing conversation.
 Encourage transparency regardless of your guidelines, asking students to reflect on their writing tools, technologies, and processes.
+If you use AI in the classroom, students should not be required to share personal information or incur costs to access software like ChatGPT.
+Instead, consider using UW-Madison supported software like Copilot.

 Co-construct Classroom Expectations

 After discussing AI’s affordances and limitations, collaborate with students to create a list of expectations for your classroom, including the use of AI tools.
-Ask students to connect these expectations with the learning outcomes and goals of the E100 classroom.
-Collaborating in this way can provide agency and accountability for students.
+Ask students to connect these expectations with the learning outcomes and goals of the E100 classroom and specific assignments.
+Collaborating in this way can provide agency and accountability for students, and it can frame student responsibility to the learning of themselves and each other, rather than to you (the instructor).

 Create and Revise Assignments

 Consider revising or creating assignments to account for the possibility of AI by emphasizing specificity, referring to local concepts, and incorporating reflection.
 Avoid assignments that purely ask students to summarize texts, instead asking them to analyze and evaluate according to a specific purpose.
-Scaffolding assignments and asking students to show the stages of their writing work can be useful.
-Multimodal projects also may be a helpful option.
+Scaffolding assignments and asking students to show the stages of their writing work are hallmarks of the program and may also temper inappropriate use of AI tools.
+Developing multimodal projects also may also raise student engagement and decrease student overreliance on Generative AI.
 AI tools may also be helpfully used at the invention and revision stages of the writing process.
+Overall, create projects that are based on course outcomes, and assess them according to these outcomes outside of any possible AI use.

 Facilitate Writing Process Reflection and Documentation

 The English 100 portfolio system lends itself to frequent reflection, which is a skill that students need to learn and practice (see more in the Build Reflective Learning into the Portfolio Process chapter).
-Consider incorporating reflection questions which specifically ask students to share their process, including their use of AI tools.
+Consider incorporating reflection questions which specifically ask students to share their process, including both their use of AI tools and the feedback and support they received from other individuals and resources.
 Generative AI tools can often provide a transcript of their “conversations,” which students could use as documentation.
-Overall, though, ask students to think critically about their writing processes and the tools they used to aid them in their compositions.

 Additional Resources